akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ### Security Publication Process

-To ensure compliance with the different subjects mentionned above, Akeneo must perform security tests on your application source code prior to your app publication.
+To ensure compliance with the different subjects mentioned above, Akeneo must perform security tests on your application source code prior to your app publication.

 **To perform this action:**